 Historically, during this phase I aim to average approximately 20 hours a week of running, strength work, and mobility work.
 My targets also include getting a lot of the volume into a more specific heart rate range.
 For me, this tends to be in the heart rate range of 140-155 beats per minute range, or a perceived effort of between 2-4 of 10.
 My experience has shown me that having a base at those intensities sets me up best for future race specific workouts.

 These new training targets change my nutritional targets a bit.
-The foundation remains the same with a focus on Dr. Volek Keto / Modified Atkins being the basic framework.
+The foundation remains the same with a focus on Dr. Volek Keto / Personalized Atkins being the basic framework.
 The biggest change is accounting for the additional caloric demand I take on from the increase in volume.
 When adding more food to my daily intake, I sprinkle in a couple concentrated carbohydrate sources along with some additional fat and protein.
 It's not an extreme shift, as my primary fuel source remains fat, but I don't avoid concentrated carbohydrate altogether.

 Timing of the concentrated carbohydrate is key during this phase.
 I tend to focus the majority of carbohydrates when I will have a string of days where my volume will be the highest.
 I do this is by including some concentrated carbohydrate sources into meals/snacks that also include fat and sometimes protein.
 Here are a couple examples: